-Amy Greyson is a Senior Attorney in the Public Law Department and Labor and Employment Department of RWG, with more than 35 years of experience representing public entities on advisory and litigation matters.
-Amy’s primary areas of focus include mobilehome park rent control and regulation, land use, zoning and CEQA matters, accommodating individuals with disabilities in employment and in the provision of governmental programs, services and activities under the Americans With Disabilities Act and California disability access laws, labor and employment matters, and all other aspects of municipal governance, including the interpretation and application of the Brown Act, Public Records Act, and Political Reform Act.
+Amy is a senior attorney in the Public Law Department and Labor and Employment Department of RWG, with more than 40 years of experience representing public entities on advisory and litigation matters.
+Amy’s primary areas of focus include land use, zoning and CEQA matters, mobilehome park rent control and regulation, labor and employment, accommodating individuals with disabilities in employment and in the provision of governmental programs, services and activities under the Americans With Disabilities Act and California disability access laws, and all other aspects of municipal governance, including the interpretation and application of the Brown Act, Public Records Act, and Political Reform Act.

 Work for Clients

 Amy serves as the Assistant City Attorney for the city of Seal Beach, and also advises a wide range of departments for other firm clients including Calimesa, San Bruno, Highland, Indio, Covina, Rancho Cucamonga, Monrovia, Palm Desert, and Redondo Beach.
 She also serves as a hearing officer for the City of Santa Clarita Manufactured Home Space Rent Adjustment program.
 Amy previously served as Assistant City Attorney for the cities of Yucaipa and Laguna Niguel.